moein-rezaee/DotNetArch/README.md

 ```bash
 dotnet-arch new action --entity=EntityName [--action=ActionName] --method=METHOD [--output=Path]
 ```
 Adds a custom command or query to an existing slice.
-If `--action` is omitted, a CRUD-style action name is inferred from the HTTP method.
+After choosing the HTTP verb, you're prompted for an optional action name—leaving it blank infers a CRUD-style name from the method.
+You'll also select whether to scaffold a command or query.
 If the slice is missing, a minimal repository and controller are created.

 ### new event
 ```bash